Clinical Documentation Specialist

 Clinical Documentation Program Accreditation

 Students considering careers in clinical documentation should pay close attention to a school’s accreditation status before applying.
-Accreditation ensures that a school’s standards (or those of a specific educational program) have met a set of peer-reviewed guidelines.
+Accreditation ensures that a school’s standards (or those of a specific educational program) have met peer-reviewed guidelines.

 Although not all diploma, certificate, and degree programs for aspiring clinical documentation specialists have received recognition from one of the above bodies, students should ensure that their institution of choice at least has regional accreditation.
 A full list of reputable regional accreditation entities is available on the Council for Higher Education Accreditation (CHEA) website.